mspnp/aks-baseline/08-workload-prerequisites.md

 ## Steps

-## Import the wildcard certificate for the AKS Ingress Controller to Azure Key Vault
+## Import the wildcard certificate for the AKS ingress controller to Azure Key Vault

-> :book: Contoso Bicycle procured a CA certificate, a standard one, to be used with the AKS Ingress Controller.
+> :book: Contoso Bicycle procured a CA certificate, a standard one, to be used with the AKS ingress controller.
 This one is not EV, as it will not be user facing.

 1. Obtain the Azure Key Vault details and give the current user permissions and network access to import certificates.